Sunrise Distribution

-Sunrise Distribution a.k.a.
-Sunrise Comics and Games was a Commerce, California-based comic book distributor which operated in the early-to-mid 1980s.
+Sunrise Distribution (a.k.a.
+Sunrise Comics and Games) was a Commerce, California-based comic book distributor which operated in the early-to-mid 1980s.
 Owned by Scott Mitchell Rosenberg, the company was intimately connected to a number of small comic book publishers from that era, including Eternity Comics and Malibu Comics, as well as three extremely short-lived publishers: Amazing, Imperial Comics, and Wonder Color.

 History

-Sunrise Distribution evolved from Rosenberg's mail-order comics business, Direct Comics, which he had founded when he was 13 years old.
+Sunrise Distribution evolved from Rosenberg's mail order comics business, Direct Comics, which he had founded when he was 13 years old.

 Publishing ventures

 Eternity Comics

-In early 1986, income from Rosenberg's comics distribution business allowed him to privately finance Eternity Comics, originally based in New York City and helmed by Brian Marshall.
+In early 1986, income from Rosenberg's comics distribution business allowed him to privately finance Eternity Comics, originally based in New York City and helmed by Brian David-Marshall.
 Writer/editor David Campiti worked as a packager to supply content for Eternity.

 Amazing and Wonder Color

 Beginning in the summer of 1986, after disputes arose between Marshall and Campiti, Rosenberg (along with fellow investors Paula Brown, Mitch Everitt, and Jules Zimmerman) provided capital for Campiti to form two new small publishers: Amazing and Wonder Color, with business offices for both publishers based in the same location in Long Beach, California.
-(Marshall, meanwhile, retained control of Eternity.)
+Marshall, meanwhile, retained control of Eternity.

 Amazing and Wonder Color were affiliated with another publisher with which Campiti was involved: Pied Piper Comics.
-The plan was that Campiti would package comics for all three publishers through his studio Campiti and Associates, with Pied Piper handling "special projects such as posters and graphic novels; black-and-white [comics] were Amazing's domain, and Wonder Color would product strictly color comics."
+The plan was that Campiti would package comics for all three publishers through his studio Campiti and Associates, with Pied Piper handling projects in the form of posters and graphic novels.
+Amazing published black-and-white comics, while Wonder Color published comics in color.

-Wonder Color's staff included investor Paula Brown as Publisher, editor-in-chief Campiti, and Consulting Editor Roger McKenzie.
+Wonder Color's staff included investor Paula Brown as publisher, editor-in-chief Campiti, and consulting editor Roger McKenzie.
 Writer David Lawrence edited a few titles.